flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 Answer: To play Tiger, simply place a bet in the Tiger betting area of the layout.
 All bets must be placed before any cards are dealt, and if the banker wins with a score total of six, you win.
 The payout odds are dependent on how many cards the Banker has when the hand is complete.
 If the Banker has two cards, this is known as a “Two Card Tiger” and the payout odds are 12 to 1.
 If the Banker has three cards, this is known as a “Three Card Tiger” and the payout odds are 20 to 1.

 Question: How to Play Big Tiger?
+Q: What are the betting rules for Big Tiger bets?
 Answer: To play Big Tiger, simply place a bet in the Big Tiger betting area of the layout.
 All bets must be placed before any cards are dealt.
 If the banker wins with a score total of six and has exactly three cards, you win.
 The payout odds for winning with a score total of six and exactly three cards are 50 to 1.

 Question: How to Play Small Tiger?
+Q: What are the betting rules for Small Tiger bets?
 Answer: To play Small Tiger, simply place a bet in the Small Tiger betting area of the layout.
 All bets must be placed before any cards are dealt.
 If the banker wins with a score total of six and has exactly two cards, you win.
 The payout odds for winning with a score total of six and exactly two cards are 22 to 1.

 Question: How to Play Tiger Tie?
+Q: What are the betting rules for Tiger Tie bets?
 Answer: To play Tiger Tie, simply place a bet in the Tiger Tie betting area of the layout.
 All bets must be placed before any cards are dealt.
 If the result is a Tie with a total of six, you win.
 The payout odds for winning with a Tie and a total of six are 35 to 1.

 Question: How to Play Tiger Pair?
+Q: What are the betting rules for Tiger Pair bets?
 Answer: The Tiger Pair wager is similar to the Banker Pairs and Player pairs wagers, but they are combined into one bet.
 Simply place a bet in the Tiger Pair betting area of the layout.
 All bets must be placed before any cards are dealt.
 If either or both of the Player’s and Banker’s hands first two cards are a pair, you win.
 If only one of the hands has a pair on their first two cards, this is known as a “Single Tiger Pair” and the odds paid are 4 to 1.
 If both hands have a pair on their first two cards, this is known as a “Double Tiger Pair” and the odds are 20 to 1.
 If the pairs in both hands have a matching number or matching picture card, then this is known as a “Twin Tiger Pair” and the odds are 100 to 1.

 Question: What is payout of Tiger Baccarat?